-Horse racing is very famous and has a long history in our state.
-The official account is that in 1777 the government allocated 107-acres of land in Chennai (then Madras) to be used to conduct horse races.
-This happened to be the land that Guindy Race Course still stands today making it the oldest racecourse in India.
-We also have a second track.
-That being Ooty Racecourse which is located in Ooty, The Nilgiris, Tamil Nadu.
+Horse racing is very famous and has a long history in the state of Tamil Nadu.
+According to official sources, in 1777 the Colonial government allocated 107-acres of land in Chennai (then Madras) to be used to conduct horse races.
+The modern Guindy Racecourse still exists today on these grounds, which makes it the oldest racecourse in India.
+The state also has another track – the Ooty Racecourse in The Nilgiri Hills.
 It has conducted seasonal races since it opened in 1886.

-Documented history suggests that while racing began here in the 1770s, it wasn’t a sport that involved a large number of spectators placing bets until much later.
-It was mostly for the privileged classes.
-Also, shortly after our state’s racing industry was berthed, races became rare due to Hyder Ali attacks.
-It wasn’t until 1837 that there was a turf club established.
-This closed in 1875 due to financial difficulties.
+Documented history suggests that while racing began here in the 1770s, the custom of spectators placing large numbers of bets until much later.
+This was largely restricted to the privileged classes.
+It wasn’t until 1837 that a proper turf club was established.
+Even this was closed in 1875 due to financial difficulties.

-Our modern horse racing industry dates to 1886/1887 when Ooty Racecourse began, and our current turf authority Madras Race Club was established.
+Modern horse racing industry in Tamil Nadu truly began in 1886/1887 when Ooty Racecourse was established, along with the Madras Race Club.
 By this time racing was very popular in India.
 However the most famous races then took place in Kolkata, then Calcutta, in what is now West Bengal.
 By the 1930s several cities were hosting major races, and the sport began to become semi-popular with spectators.

-During this first century and a half horse race betting had a mostly unwritten exemption from our state-wide ban on gambling.
-It simply wasn’t targeted.
-It obtained legitimate status when in 1935 the government moved to regulate and tax it with the passing of the Tamil Nadu Betting Tax Act, 1935[C].
-With it being the only form of gambling legal in our state its popularity spiked to previously unprecedented levels.
-By the late 1940s lawmakers began to take notice and there were proposals to ban horse racing.
-It however continued until 1974.
+In its first century and a half in Tamil Nadu, horse race betting had a mostly unwritten exemption from the state-wide ban on gambling.
+It simply wasn’t targeted by the authorities.
+Later, it obtained legitimate status with the passing of the Tamil Nadu Betting Tax Act, 1935.
+With it being the only form of gambling legal in the state, popularity soared to unprecedented levels.
+By the late 1940s, lawmakers began to take notice and there were proposals to ban horse racing.
+It, however, continued until 1974.

-One element of this set the legal precedent that horse race betting be treated for legal purpose as a skill not chance.
-As most states, including ours, exempt such wagering from their gambling laws, this legitimised horse racing betting making it legal in most every Indian State.
+One element of this set the legal precedent that horse race betting is treated for legal purpose as a skill not chance.
+As most states, including Tamil Nadu, exempt such wagering from their gambling laws, this legitimised horse racing betting almost everywhere in India.

 As mentioned there are two tracks still active today.
 Guindy Race Track, also known as Madras Race Course, is located in Chennai.
 It houses about 625 horses, has a 3 level viewing stadium, a banquet hall and 14 guest rooms.
 Here the season runs November to March with most fixtures on Wednesdays and Thursdays.

-Our second track is Ooty Racecourse which is located on the other side of our state.
-In fact, it is closer to Karnataka’s capital Bangalore (about a 5h 30m, 265km, drive) than to our capital Chennai (about a 9h 548km drive).
-This is a beautiful location not far from Coimbatose.
+The second track is Ooty Racecourse which is located on the other side of the state.
+In fact, it is closer to Karnataka’s capital Bangalore (about a 5h 30m, 265km, drive) than to the capital Chennai (about a 9h 548km drive).
+This is a beautiful location not far from Coimbatore.
 While the scenery alone makes it well worth the trip, there are also some great races held here.
 These include the Nilgris 1,000 Guineas, the Nilgris 2,000 Guineas and the Nilgris Derby Stakes.
 It is a plus that the season begins in April and thus runs opposite that of Chennai’s horse race season.

 A legal related document some readers might find interesting is C&RA’s Tamil Nadu Betting Tax Audit Manual.
 This covers the current procedures and the types of bets that are allowed.

-As covered in a Wikipedia entry, there are many sports played in Tamil Nadu including cricket, hockey, squash, boating, swimming, tennis, motor racing, volleyball and archery.
-There are also some in which the laws that prohibit sport betting are practically ignored.
+Many different sports are played in Tamil Nadu including cricket, hockey, squash, boating, swimming, tennis, motor racing, volleyball and archery.
+There are also some traditional sports and games in which the laws that prohibit sports betting are practically ignored.
 The most famous example is cockfighting in Karur.